pedro-dm-gomes/Graph-RNN/README.md

 The Makefiles to compile the code are in `modules/tf_ops`

 ### Usage
-To train a model to long-term prediction using the GraphRNN model using Human Bodies Dataset :
+To train a model to long-term prediction using the GraphRNN model on MNIST DATASET :

-    python train-GraphRNN_LongTerm_without_color.py
+    python train-mmnist-GraphRNN.py

 to evaluate the model